Ricardope3/PAProyecto/ARCHITECTURE.md

 # METHODS
 * initializePast()
 * printBuilding()
+  * Prints the building matrix
 * printPast()
+  * Prints the past, which is an array containing the possible routes of a person to an exit
 * printPathMatrix()
+  * Prints the matrix that represents the path of a person in the matrix
 * getNumOfPeople()
+  * Function that counts the number of people in the building matrix
 * generateExits(floor [][]int)
   * Function that receives building matrix, and randomly generates a random number of exits on its borders
   * Parameters